 One of the most important metrics an investor looks at when analyzing the acquisition of a piece of commercial real estate is the CAP rate.
 The CAP rate is the property’s net operating income (NOI) divided by its hypothetical purchase price.
 It’s a straightforward way to figure out how many times “earnings” a property is being offered for.

 Buying at higher cap rates means more initial cash flow and a lower sales price-to-earnings ratio, it certainly does not tell the whole story.
+And that’s an important part of capitalization rates.
+High cap rates don’t always mean good cap rates.

 What I am referring to specifically though, is what I call the:

-CAP Rate Trap = Higher Cap Rates Mean Higher Long Term Cash Flow
+CAP Rate Trap = Higher Cap Rates Mean Higher Long Term Cash Flow In An Investment Property

 We are not even factoring any appreciation or total internal rate of return into this scenario.
 Just from a cash-on-cash return standpoint.